-Shorter College is a member of the Transnational Association of Christian Colleges and Schools (TRACS), [15935 Forest Road, Forest, VA 24551; Telephone: (434) 525-9539; e-mail: info@tracs.org] having been awarded Accredited Status as a Category I institution by the TRACS Accreditation Commission on October 29, 2013.
-This status is effective for a period of five years.
-TRACS is recognized by the United States Department of Education, the Council for Higher Education Accreditation and the International Network for Quality Assurance Agencies in Higher Education (INQAAHE).
+Shorter College is a member of the Transnational Association of Christian Colleges and Schools (TRACS), [15935 Forest Road, Forest, VA 24551; Telephone: (434) 525-9539; email: info@tracs.org].
+The institution was awarded Accredited Status as a Category I Institution by the TRACS Accreditation Commission on October 29, 2013 and was awarded Reaffirmation Status as a Category I Institution by TRACS Accreditation Commission on October 23, 2017.
+This status is effective for a period of ten years.
+TRACS is recognized by the United States Department of Education, the Council for Higher Education Accreditation and the International Network for Quality Assurance Agencies in Higher Education.
+(INQAAHE).